Member Rights and Responsibilities

 - Receive information about medications (what they are, how to take them and possible side effects) and pharmacy benefit information (effective date of formulary change, new drugs available or recalled medications).

 - Receive clear information regarding benefits and exclusions of their policy, how medical treatment decisions are made and authorized by the health plan or contracted medical groups, payment structure and the right to approve the release of information.

 - Be advised if a practitioner proposes to engage in experimentation affecting care or treatment.
 The member may have the right to refuse to participate in such research.

 - Be informed of policies regarding Advance Directives (living wills) as required by state and federal laws.

-- Members Solve Problems in a Timely Manner by
+- Resolve Problems in a Timely Manner by:

 - Presenting questions, concerns or complaints to a Member Advocate without discrimination, and expect problems to be fairly examined and appropriately addressed.

-- Voicing concerns or complaints to OhioHealthy about their health plan if the care provided was inadequate, or feel their rights have been compromised.
+- Voicing concerns or complaints to OhioHealthy about their health plan if the care provided was inadequate or if the member feels their rights have been compromised.
 This includes the right to appeal an action or denial and the process involved.

 - Making recommendations regarding the health plan member’s rights and responsibilities policies.

-- To identify themselves, and their family members as an OhioHealthy enrollee and present their identification cards when requesting healthcare services.
+- Identify themselves, and their family members as an OhioHealthy enrollee and present their identification cards when requesting healthcare services.

-- To be on time for appointments and contact the physician or other healthcare personnel at once if there is a need to cancel or if they are going to be late for an appointment.
+- Be on time for appointments and contact the physician or other healthcare personnel at once if there is a need to cancel or if they are going to be late for an appointment.
 If the physician, other healthcare personnel or facility has a policy assessing charges regarding late cancellations or “no-shows,” the member will be responsible for such charges.

-- To provide information about their health to physicians and other healthcare professionals so they may provide appropriate medical care.
+- Provide information about their health to physicians and other healthcare professionals so they may provide appropriate medical care.

-- To actively participate and understand improving their health conditions by following the plans and instructions for care and treatment goals that they agreed upon with the physician or healthcare professional.
+- Actively participate and understand improving their health conditions by following the plans and instructions for care and treatment goals that they agreed upon with the physician or healthcare professional.